bayeslabs/bayeslabs.github.io/_posts/2019-07-04-Generating-molecules-using-Junction-Tree-VAE-using-PyTorch.md

 and generates nodes in their depth-first order.<br>
 <center>{%include image.html url="\assets\img\jvae_2.png" description="Tree Decoding Process" %}</center>

-For every visited node, the decoder first makes a topological prediction,whether this node has children to be generated.
-When a new child node is created, we predict its label and recurse this process.The decoder backtracks when a node has no more children to generate.Here we decode our tree and assemble the nodes in depth first order.
+For every visited node, the decoder first makes a topological prediction whether this node has children to be generated.
+When a new child node is created, we predict its label and recurse this process.
+The decoder backtracks when a node has no more children to generate.
+Here we decode our tree and assemble the nodes in depth-first order.

 <h4>Graph Decoder:</h4>
 (i) The final step of our model is to reproduce a molecular graph G that underlies the predicted junction tree T.<br>